publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schII/m__us_usc_t42_s424a.md

     (a) __Conditions for reduction; computation__

-    If for any month prior to the month in which an individual attains the age of 65—
+    If for any month prior to the month in which an individual attains retirement age (as defined in section 416(l)(1) of this title)—

         (1) such individual is entitled to benefits under [section 423 of this title][/us/usc/t42/s423], and